Broltes/react-touch-loader/README.md

 #### onRefresh
 - function (resove, reject)
-- null: disable the pull to refresh action
+- undefined: disable the pull to refresh action

 #### hasMore
 - 0: hide the load more footer (disable load more)